-- 3.63.
+- 3.61.
 The NPPF sets out that, in Designated Rural Areas (which are defined as National Parks, Areas of Outstanding Natural Beauty and areas designated as 'rural' under section 157(1) of the Housing Act 1985), local planning authorities may choose to apply a lower threshold of 5 units or less.
-The Planning Practice Guidance states that, where a lower threshold is applied (in designated rural areas), developments of between 6 and 10 units would be subject to affordable housing contributions but in the form of commuted cash payments only.
-This advice has however been applied within Policy RES12 within the context of the revised NPPF.
-Cash payments will therefore be sought on schemes in the designated rural areas involving between 6 and 9 units. - 3.64.
 Within Tewkesbury Borough the areas within the AONB are a Designated Rural Area.
-Applications for new housing within the AONB will therefore be subject to the lower threshold described above and will be required to provide 20% affordable housing on schemes of 6 9 dwellings in the form of commuted cash payments.
-Schemes involving 10 or more units (or sites of 0.5ha or more) will be required to provide 40% affordable housing on site regardless of their location. - 3.65.
-The guideline tenure split is based on evidence within the SHMA and its update, and this represents the indicative starting point when considering details of affordable housing proposals.
-Local circumstances and more up to date assessments of housing need may however determine that a different tenure split is required to meet the needs of that locality.
-It is therefore recommended that developers seek the advice of the Council's Housing Enabling Officer when preparing and submitting applications for planning permission. - 3.66.
-In exceptional circumstances the Council may be willing to accept a reduced percentage of affordable housing and/or off-site provision (full or partial), in situations where the development is meeting an identified specialist or local need for accommodation of a particular type that cannot be otherwise be met on the site.
-The Council will expect applications for such non-policy compliant schemes to be accompanied by a viability assessment in accordance with Policy SD12 of the Joint Core Strategy or other evidence clearly demonstrating why policy requirements cannot be achieved.

-- 3.67.
-Examples of situations where the Council may be willing to accept full or partial off-site provision for 10+ unit schemes include where it is not physically possible or feasible to provide affordable housing on the application site, or where there is evidence that a separate site would more satisfactorily meet local housing need and contribute to the creation of sustainable mixed communities. - 3.68.
+Applications for new housing within the AONB will therefore be subject to the lower threshold described above and will be required to provide 40% affordable housing on schemes of 6 9 dwellings, which should be delivered on site.
+Schemes involving 10 or more units (or sites of 0.5ha or more) will be required to provide 40% affordable housing on site regardless of their location. - 3.62.
+In additional to the viability tests set out within Policy SD12 of the JCS, in exceptional circumstances the Council may be willing to accept a reduced percentage of affordable housing and/or off-site provision (full or partial), for example in situations where the development is meeting an identified specialist or local need for accommodation of a particular type that cannot be otherwise be met on the site.
+The Council will expect applications for such non-policy compliant schemes to be accompanied by a viability assessment in accordance with Policy SD12 of the Joint Core Strategy or other evidence clearly demonstrating why policy requirements cannot be achieved. - 3.63.
+Examples of situations where the Council may be willing to accept full or partial off-site provision include where it is not physically possible or feasible to provide affordable housing on the application site, or where there is evidence that a separate site or commuted payments towards off site provision would more satisfactorily for meeting local housing need and contributing to the creation of sustainable mixed communities. - 3.64.
 Situations where the Council may be willing to accept a reduced percentage of affordable housing are likely to apply where a development is meeting an identified specialist or local affordable housing need for accommodation of a particular type that cannot be otherwise be met on the site.
 Examples of such situations may include where the development proposes bespoke bungalows designed for disabled needs or large family homes (as affordable housing).
 Other examples may include difficult site conditions where development costs are exceptionally high.
 Such situations will however be exceptional and must be clearly evidenced to the satisfaction of the Council.